-This Session aims to introduce students to the concept and importance of timelines to scheduling, including how to create and test a work network, understand the critical path and use it to calculate path and float.
-You will also be introduced to how to create Gantt and milestone charts and use them effectively in your clinical trials project work.
+This session aims to introduce the concept and importance of timelines to scheduling, including how to create and test a work network, understand the critical path and use it to calculate path and float.
+It also introduces how to create Gantt and milestone charts and use them effectively in clinical trial management.